25th Amendment 'alive every day in the White House,' Michael Wolff says

 “I tried to be inobtrusive,” he said.
 “So I tried not to have anyone quite notice me, or not notice me above the level that they notice the furniture.
 So my goal was to keep going until somebody said go away.”

 NBC News has not confirmed much of what appears in the book.
-The White House has called the book "fiction."
+The White House has called the publication "fiction."